-The SJGP also allows for the establishment of Transit-Oriented Development Corridors and BART Station Area Nodes under the Land Use/Transportation Diagram.
-Transit-Oriented Development Corridors and BART Station Area Nodes are areas designated as Special Strategy Areas generally suitable for higher residential densities, more intensive non-residential uses, and mixed uses.
-These corridors are centered along existing or planned LRT lines and/or major bus routes and at future Bay Area Rapid Transit (BART) stations.
+The SJGP also allows for the establishment of Transit-Oriented Development (TOD) Corridors and BART Station Area Nodes under the Land Use/Transportation Diagram.
+TOD Corridors and BART Station Area Nodes are areas designated as Special

 3 In the San Jose 2020 General Plan, the "Santa Clara County Transit District" is the Santa Clara Valley Transportation Authority (VTA).